 - Copies the current debug

 libxul.sowith full symbols to the phone.
-As this file is many hundreds of MB, this step can take multiple minutes to finish.
+As this file is many hundreds of MB, this step can take about two minutes to finish.
 It needs to be redone every time a new build is made.
 To run valgrind without the

 libxulcopy step, run this command: